 Sadly, the new driver isn’t up to the job.
 His English is very limited, which we can live with – sign- and body language will usually do the job.
 But worse, he’s in a bad mood.
 The car isn’t fully up to the job either; no seat belt for one of the back seats.

 The Tajik – Kyrgyz border is very possibly the most stunning I’ve ever crossed.
 At 4280 metres, it’s also the highest.
 Border crossing formalities are straight-forward but takes a little while.
 From Karakul to the border takes about 1 hour.
-The nearest town on the Kyrgyz side is SaryTash, about the same distance from the border.
-In between is no man’s land, the Kyzyl Art Pass.
+The nearest town on the Kyrgyz side is SaryTash, about the same distance from the border as Karakul on the other side.

 We’ve crossed to a country with more developed tourism infrastructure.
 Seemingly on every hill we drive past, is a yurt camp, some a bit makeshift, but business seems to be going well.
 We drive down green, gentle hills, past gorges – and end up below 1000 metres at Osh.